nish308/spring-mvc-crud/README.md

 # CRUD Operations
-This project is all about the CRUD Operations which is built using Spring MVC Framework.
+This project is all about the CRUD Operations which is built using Spring Framework And it follows MVC Architecture.